pgtipping/Synthalyst/memory-bank/progress.md

 - Improved language selector with "Auto Detect" option and alphabetically sorted languages
 - Made language dropdown scrollable for better user experience
 - Added local storage to remember user language preferences
+- Moved loading animation to appear in chat window instead of on send button for better UX

 ### In Progress